 #9) Lumintrail Combination Padlock w/ 4′ Braided Steel Cable

-In case you prefer to buy the padlock and travel security cable in one swoop, here’s a combo package with mostly 5-star reviews by Lumintrail.
+In case you prefer to buy the padlock and travel security cable in one swoop, here’s a combo package by Lumintrail.
 The padlock is also a non-TSA luggage lock for those of you who prefer the non-TSA option.

 The locks above are currently the best non-TSA luggage locks on the market.
 I can smell the wood burning now that you’ve seen these options!